tungpun/tungpun.github.io/source/_posts/2015-08-07-fctf-white-steganography-writeup.markdown

 In FCTF, there is a stegno challenge.
 It's quite simple, but, i had lost so this challenge took me about 40 mins.
 This is a reason for me to write about it today.

-I have had a "white" picture:
+I have a "white" picture:

 ![White](http://i.imgur.com/2ukiJIf.png)